RafRomB/imml/README.md

 Usage
 --------

 This package provides a user-friendly interface to apply these algorithms to user-provided data.
+`iMML` was designed to be compatible with widely-used machine learning and data analysis tools, such as Pandas, NumPy, Scikit-learn, and PyTorch Lightning, hence allowing researchers to apply machine learning models with minimal programming effort.
 Moreover, it is compatible with Scikit-learn and can be easily integrated into Scikit-learn pipelines for data preprocessing and modeling.

 For this demonstration, we will generate a random dataset, that we have called `Xs`, as a multi-modal dataset to simulate a multi-modal scenario: